Avenger Field: Cold War radar station

 In 1967 the search radar was replaced by an AN/FPS-67B.
 The Air Force ordered Sweetwater AFS closed in 1969 due to budget reductions and the phasing down of Air Defense Command.
-The 683d Aircraft Control and Warning Squadron inactivated on September 30, 1969.
+The 683d Aircraft Control and Warning Squadron was inactivated on 30 September 1969.

 Today most of the cold war air force station has been redeveloped and new buildings have taken their place.
 A few buildings remain, and the Air Force housing area remains, now single-family homes.